-What does it mean if I receive more than one proxy card?
+What does it mean if I receive more than one proxy card or notice?

-You may receive more than one proxy card depending on how you hold your shares and how your shares are registered.
-If you hold shares through someone else, such as a bank or broker, you may also receive proxy materials from them asking how you want to vote.
-If you participate in our Direct Stock Purchase Plan or our Employees' 401(k) Savings Plan ("401(k) Plan") and the account names are exactly the same on each, you will receive one proxy card for all shares of common stock held in or credited to your accounts as of the record date.
-If the names on your accounts are different, you will receive more than one proxy card.
-We encourage you to have all accounts registered in the same name and address whenever possible.
-You can do this by contacting Continental Stock Transfer and Trust Company at 917-262-2373 or by email at proxy@continentalstock.com.
+You may receive more than one proxy card or notice depending on how you hold your shares and how your shares are registered.
+If you hold shares through someone else, such as a bank or broker, you may receive proxy materials from them asking how you want to vote.
+If you receive more than one proxy card or notice, we encourage you to complete and return all proxy cards delivered to you to vote all shares registered to you.